SamT123/VectorSim/README.md

 ## About
 Author: Sam Turner

 This repository contains code used for my Computational Methods in Ecology and Evolution MSc thesis.
+All code is contained within **scripts**.
+Intermediate data, including simulations used in ABC, are written to **data**.
+Figures and other outputs are written to **results**.
+Those included in the final report are written to **final_figures**.

 ## scripts